 Here's the answer:

-The reason God wants us to tithe is so that we can help our church give food or money to other people who don't have enough.
+The reason God wants us to give money is so that we can help our church give food or money to other people who don't have enough.
 We should tithe to help pay for the costs of running our church and to help pay for the needs of our pastor and his family.
-Tithing also gives money to missionaries so that the Gospel of Jesus can be shared all over the world.
+Tithing also gives money to missionaries so that the gospel of Jesus can be shared all over the world.

 "Honor the LORD with your wealth.
 Give him the first share of all your crops" (Proverbs 3:9).

 "You should each give what you have decided in your heart to give.
 You shouldn't give if you don't want to.
 You shouldn't give because you are forced to.
 God loves a cheerful giver" (2 Corinthians 9:7).